Venus (2006 film): Plot

 The plot comes to a head when Jessie becomes involved with a boy.
 The two young lovers persuade Maurice to take a walk so that they can have sex.
 Maurice initially obliges, but returns to kick them out of his flat.
 A scuffle ensues, and as Maurice raises his walking stick to hit the boy, Jessie grabs it to disarm him, and he falls over a footstool, injuring himself.
 Jessie leaves with the boy, but she later returns to check on Maurice.
 When the paramedics arrive, Maurice claims he cannot remember who attacked him, much to Jessie's surprise.
 Then Maurice calls for "Venus" to take care of him.
 Jessie, remorseful, agrees to look after Maurice.
 Some time later, after Maurice has at least partly recovered, he takes Jessie to the seaside at Whitstable in Kent.
 As they sit down by the water, Maurice says to Jessie, "Now, we can really talk", and dies, leaning on her.
-At the memorial services, Jessie meets Maurice's ex-wife Valerie, who could not find satisfaction in Maurice's love life either.
+At the memorial service, Jessie meets Maurice's ex-wife Valerie, who could not find satisfaction in Maurice's love life either.
 The last scene shows Jessie and others posing as models for the Venus character.